 Have a stroll on the Sliema promenade.
 Maybe visit the beach.
 Go to one of many public pools and relax and get out of the heat.
 Explore St. Julian’s Bay.
 Eat at one of many good restaurants.
 Take the ferry between Sliema and Valletta for nice views of Valletta from the water.
 FYI St. Julian’s to Valletta is 30 minutes by bus.
 It doesn’t seem like it should take this long but due to the shape of the harbors, the bus has to take the “long way”.
 The ferry is only 5 minutes!

 Comino Island is the tiny island north of Malta, between Malta and Gozo.
 It apparently only has 3 inhabitants.

 Rather than taking the touristy boat trip, consider taking the #11 bus to the ferry at Il Cerkiwwa and visit on your own.
 You will have more freedom and flexibility.
 The Blue Lagoon is indeed an impossible shade of blue but this is the only stop on the average boat tour that also takes you to Comino Island.

 Instead of swimming in the famous but crowded Blue Lagoon, you could be here:

 I wrote an entire post about this experience.
 Yes that’s how much I liked it!
 I will tell you exactly how to reach this secret lagoon.
 This was my favorite day of my entire trip.

 Read More: Trekking Comino Island

 Mdina is the old capital of Malta.
-It is a typical medieval town and referred to as “The Silent City”, specially because of its quiet nights.
+It is a typical medieval town and referred to as “The Silent City”, especially because of its quiet nights.
 I loved the narrow cobbled streets and the city walls.
-The whole city is essentially an open air museum and one of Europe’s finest examples of an ancient walled city.
+The whole city is essentially an open-air museum and one of Europe’s finest examples of an ancient walled city.